eperinan/workshop-akka-kafka/README.md

 ##### Acceptance criteria:

-Publishing a message to `47degrees_akka_training` with this shape and check if the counter has been increased for this particular accountId.
+Publishing a message to `workshop_akka_training` with this shape and check if the counter has been increased for this particular accountId.